cortexproject/cortex/docs/guides/shuffle-sharding.md

 Cortex compactor can run in three modes:

 1. **No sharding at all.** This is the most basic mode of the compactor.
 It is activated by using `-compactor.sharding-enabled=false` (default).
 In this mode every compactor will run every compaction.
 2. **Default sharding**, activated by using `-compactor.sharding-enabled=true` and `-compactor.sharding-strategy=default` (default).
 In this mode compactors register themselves into the ring.
-Each compactor will then select and evaluate only those users that it "owns".
+One single tenant will belong to only 1 compactor.
 3. **Shuffle sharding**, activated by using `-compactor.sharding-enabled=true` and `-compactor.sharding-strategy=shuffle-sharding`.
-Similarly to default sharding, compactors use the ring to distribute workload, but compactions groups for each tenant can only be evaluated on limited number of compactors (`-compactor.tenant-shard-size`, can also be set per tenant as `compactor_tenant_shard_size` in overrides).
+Similarly to default sharding, but compactions for each tenant can be carried out on multiple compactors (`-compactor.tenant-shard-size`, can also be set per tenant as `compactor_tenant_shard_size` in overrides).

-The Cortex compactor by default shards by tenant ID when sharding is enabled.

 With shuffle sharding selected as the sharding strategy, a subset of the compactors will be used to handle a user based on the shard size.